The 51st State: Cast

-Casting

-The DVD commentary reveals that the script was originally written with Laurence Fishburne in mind, sometime before Samuel L. Jackson became a star.

 Production

 Development

-Screenwriter Stel Pavlou came up with the idea for The 51st State in 1994 while studying at university in Liverpool and working in the kitchen's of The Brook Cafe at The Quiggins centre, loosely basing some of the characters on his friends.
+Screenwriter Stel Pavlou came up with the idea for The 51st State in 1994 while studying at university in Liverpool and working in the kitchens of The Brook Cafe at the Quiggins centre, loosely basing some of the characters on his friends.
 Pavlou described the idea of the film being based on Liverpool's history in the slave trade and transferring it to modern day in the form of the drug trade.
 Pavlou and his business partner Mark Aldridge showcased their idea at the Cannes Film Festival in France which led to film development company Focus Films offering funding for development.
 Soon the film caught the eye of Samuel L. Jackson, who eventually came on board as both a producer and star of the film.
+The DVD commentary reveals that the script was originally written with Laurence Fishburne in mind, sometime before Jackson became a star.

-Originally Pavlou budgeted at around £1 million and intended to direct it himself.
+Originally, Pavlou budgeted at around £1 million and intended to direct it himself.
 Due to difficulty getting funding Pavlou stepped aside and took a co-producer credit while the matter was being resolved.
 After five years The 51st State was finally budgeted at $28 million, with financing coming from Canada and the UK via Alliance Atlantis and the Film Consortium.

 Pre-production

-Actor and film producer Samuel L. Jackson recommended Hong Kong director Ronny Yu to direct the film with belief that the film's overall style was suited to that of Yu's previous credits, such as his 1998 film Bride of Chucky.
+Actor and film producer Samuel L. Jackson recommended Hong Kong director Ronny Yu to direct the film, with the belief that the film's overall style was suited to that of Yu's previous credits, such as his 1998 film Bride of Chucky.
 With the roles of Elmo McElroy (Samuel L. Jackson) and Felix DeSouza (Robert Carlyle) both secured, producer Andras Hamori suggested Meat Loaf to play the antagonist.
 This was approved by director Yu, who called the idea a "truly inspired piece of casting".

 Filming

-Locations

-Almost all of the film was shot on location in Liverpool apart from the opening scene which was shot in Los Angeles, a driving scene which was filmed in Manchester, and another scene which was filmed at Cholmondeley Castle in Cheshire.
+Almost all of the film was shot on location in Liverpool apart from the opening scene which was shot in Los Angeles, a driving scene which was filmed in Manchester and another scene which was filmed at Cholmondeley Castle in Cheshire.
 Major locations used in Liverpool included the River Mersey and docks, Pier Head, the India Building, Water Street as well as Liverpool's's stadium Anfield.
 Other famous Liverpool landmarks can be seen throughout the film in the background such as St George's Hall and the Liver Building.

 Production designer Alan Macdonald used the film's production base in Boundary Street to build various sets for interior scenes, as well as a vast disused warehouse space in Blackstock Street.

 Release

 Home media

 The film was released on both VHS and DVD.
 The DVD version was released on 7 October 2002.
 Special features include an audio commentary, making-of and production featurettes, a photo gallery, trailer, and cast and crew interviews.
+The film was released on a dual Blu-ray and DVD format on October 2, 2017.

 Reception

-For its US release, the film was renamed Formula 51 as the original title was seen as potentially offensive to American audiences.
-The expression 51st state, in this context, refers to US dominance over Britain.
+For its US release, the film was renamed Formula 51.